 It will be decided over the coming weeks whether the lender will be able to continue offering loans in the future.
 It is still possible that Wonga may choose to raise additional funds by selling any uncleared debts to a third party, but this is yet to be confirmed.

 For now, those that already have a loan through Wonga will still be required to make their repayments as agreed.
-The FCA have stated they will be overseeing Wonga during this time to ensure existing customers are treated fairly.
+The FCA has stated they will be overseeing Wonga during this time to ensure existing customers are treated fairly.

 A Loan Broker you can rely on